UKPLab/BrokerIO/docs/source/broker/authentication.rst

 Roles
 -----

-The following roles are available:
+The following roles are currently supported:

 - guest: The user has only limit access to resources.
 - user: The user is registered with a public key.